kevingkelly/GenomicVariation/README.md

 This particular capability provides the basis for detection of cancer causing genes, understanding of genetic disease and personnel identification.

+For example, hemoglobin has been influenced by evolutionary pressures, primarily the response to malaria (https://www.ncbi.nlm.nih.gov/pmc/articles/PMC1224522/).

 The scale of the problem is a result of the number of genes, their possible variations and the size of the population.
 There are roughly 20k genes in the human genome, genes vary in length based on the protein being encoded but are on average 27k base pairs long (and up to 2M base pairs).
 Base pairs are the nucleotides that make up DNA.
 There are 4 options (ACGT) so they can be encoded in 2 bits.
 Gene sequences vary in length from ~100 to > 30,000 base pairs depending on the sequencing technique.
 There is a lot of apparently unused room on the human genome.
 The total length of the human genome is 3 billion base pairs.
 Aligning sequences is like completing a long, single strand jigsaw puzzle with a billion overlapping pieces that have to be aligned to form the genome.
 And like most things in life the human genome operates with a considerable amount of variation between individuals, variation over time across and between populations and variation over time within individuals.

+A description of the potential and the technical issues of genomic sequencing - http://bitesizebio.com/37159/good-tbad-expensive-whole-genome-sequencing/

 Because of the potential for issues related to processing private medical data and management of open data sets security controls can beocome extremely important when processing genomic data.